Corbin Carroll Player Props: Diamondbacks vs. Reds

 - The pitching staff for the Reds has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Reds surrender the fifth-most home runs in baseball (130 total, 1.3 per game).
+- Reds pitchers combine to give up the fifth-most home runs in baseball (133 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.